ircrelay/ircrelay-client-guides/guides/weechat/guide.md

 ### Get the Client

-First, you'll need do download and install [weechat](http://www.weechat.org/).
+First, you'll need to download and install [weechat](http://www.weechat.org/).
 If you're on OS X it's available using homebrew:

 `brew install weechat`